JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 - `8u202b1483.24`
 - `11_0_2b159`

-> For more information about JBR versions and variants, see [Using a JetBrains Runtime for the Development Instance](ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).
+> For more information about JBR versions and variants, see [](ide_development_instance.md#using-a-jetbrains-runtime-for-the-development-instance).
 >
 {type="note"}